 Original hood, engine lid and doors restored and painted

 6V signal light flasher.
 No more intermittent blinks!

-Vacuum line from distributor to the carburetor (shipping from Europe)
+Vacuum line from distributor to the carburetor received from Europe.
+Needs to be installed.

 Replaced broken door panel clips and installed clip seals